kay-lambdadelta/fluxemu/readme.md

 | Distro | Feature  | Development Package Name |
 | ------ | -------- | ------------------------ |
 | Debian | `vulkan` | libvulkan-dev            |

-## System Support

-The emulator has a operational chip8 machine, along with a half finished atari 2600 and a NES machine.
-Planned beyond those is the Gameboy and other intel 8080/z80 based consoles.

-## Accuracy Goals

-The emulators systems intend to be as accurate as required for user observable state and deterministic execution (where this applies).
-It is not ment to replicate meaningless hardware behavior with no side effects or obscure normally unobservable behavior if that would severely affect performance and complexity.